mcgill-robotics/AUV-2025/catkin_ws/src/simulation/README.md

 This package contains sdf files used for (graphical) simulation of the AUV using the ignition gazebo simulator.
 It also contains the models/environments that are used in the simulation.

+The propulsion package has been tested under ROS Noetic for Ubuntu 20.04.

 ### License

-The source code is under the [GPLv3 license](../../../LICENSE).
+The source code is released under a GPLv3 license.

-This package has been tested under [ROS] Noetic on Ubuntu 20.04, using Ignition Fortress.

 ## Installation